 In this journey around the streets and sidewalks of New York City, I’ve encountered small worlds that would normally be overlooked.
 Along the way, I photographed the beauty of random things ranging from a paint spatter next to a crack in a sidewalk, to the layering of graffiti on a bridge trestle, to diverse construction markings sprayed and carved into the cement.
 With MICROCOSM, I've been able to challenge the idea of what graphic beauty is and also challenge the viewer's perception through the presentation of the photographs.
 With this series I’ve captured this world one frame at a time - but have presented them in a grid format where the multiplicity and juxtapositions power the group.
 This has given these small worlds new meaning and importance, making them not so small anymore.

 GRID is an extension of MICROCOSM.
 It includes the natural environment as well as thematic groupings of like objects.
-I've just touched the surface of what nature can to the mix.
+I've just touched the surface of what nature can contribute to the mix.
 WINTER TREES looks up while lying on my back in the snow with my daughter after having a snowball fight.
-LICHEN on the other hand looks straight down at the small worlds composite organisms create on rocks in Pennsylvania.
+LICHEN on the other hand looks straight down at the small worlds that small organisms create on rocks in Pennsylvania.
 Conversely, when I walk the streets of Manhattan I'll see common elements.
 LOST makes a record of dropped gloves that were inadvertently dropped over the course of a couple years.
 FLATTENED captures what was crushed under the tires of buses and cars and trucks.

 I then began to think of these urban and rural images in a completely different context and design.
 Out of this , ANIMATE INANIMATE was born.
 ANIMATE looks at the living, breathing, moving, organic.
 INANIMATE counters with the static, inactive, still, inorganic.
 And of course sometimes it is inevitable that they cross paths.